Last Updated on by

 This is the most obvious dimension.
 Without it coming into the picture, you would not have been reading this piece.
 There are broadly two types of data acquisition requirements:

 In case your data needs are simple and more of a one-time need for data extraction from a few static web pages, you could use some of the DIY tools available for scraping web pages.
 However, in case of more serious web-scraping needs, scalability index comes into the picture.
 Scalability index depends on two factors, how frequently you need data to be scrapped, and the volume – whether you need to crawl ten sites or a thousand.
-On the other hand, the customization index depends on the complexity of the websites you want to scrape (whether they store all data in basic HTML and CSS or use several layers of data abstraction), whether you want the data to be normalized for ease of usability or one record in the data set comprises of data extracted from several pages.
+On the other hand, the customization index depends on the complexity of the websites you want to crawl (whether they store all data in basic HTML and CSS or use several layers of data abstraction), whether you want the data to be normalized for ease of usability or one record in the data set comprises of data extracted from several pages.
 Complexity also increases when you need to download the files (whose links are present in the websites that you are scraping) as well.

 Once you are aware of how simple, or challenging your data needs are, your next step should be evaluation of internal teams and their capabilities and decide whether to take the help of an external service provider or not.